• ARTICLE

 5. Three-parameter coordinate conversion:

-1. Description of three-parameter coordinate conversion : Uses x-axis translation, y-axis translation, and z-axis translation for coordinate conversion, with no coordinate rotation or scale scaling involved.
+1. Description of three-parameter coordinate conversion : Uses x-axis translation, y-axis translation, and z-axis translation for coordinate conversion, with no coordinate rotation or scaling involved.

 2. Input coordinate type : Requires the input of 3D coordinates and at least 1 set of known point coordinates.